Qanop/blog/content/posts/2021-08-01---sync-aws-codecommit-with-bitbucket-by-running-pipeline.md

 tags:
   - "Technology"
   - "Ops / DevOps"
-description: "There is the way to sync our repository to AWS CodeCommit and other services to be later used in private pipelines - without additional app auth's"
+description: "There is the way to sync our repository to AWS CodeCommit and other services to be later used in private pipelines - without additional app auths"
 socialImage: "media/server-6.jpg"
 ---
 If you don't have access to the official integration of the two apps and their repositories, just do your own sync.

 ### Set SSH
-To prepare your repositories, enable ipelines in your main repository.
+To prepare your repositories, enable pipelines in your main repository.
 Then in repository options let Bitbucket create new ssh key, that will be stored in `/opt/atlassian/pipelines/agent/ssh/id_rsa` path.
 Try to add generated public key to IAM user AWS CodeCommit keys in Security credentials tab in AWS Console

 ### Create config file